A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Real data analysis

-where $A_{c}$ corresponds to the amount of dabigatran in the blood, and the absorption parameters $F$, $MAT$ and $CV$ correspond to bioavailability, mean absorption time and coefficient of variation of the absorption rate respectively.
-Finally parameters $Cl$ and $V_{c}$ are the elimination clearance and the volume of central compartment.
-Individual parameters are supposed log-normally distributed ($h(\phi) = \log(\phi)$).
+\end{linenomath} where $A_{c}$ corresponds to the amount of dabigatran {present} in the blood.
+The absorption parameters $F$, $MAT$ and $CV$ correspond to bioavailability, mean absorption time and coefficient of variation of the absorption rate respectively.
+Finally parameters $Cl$ and $V_{c}$ are the elimination clearance and the volume of {the } central compartment.
+Individual parameters are supposed {to be } log-normally distributed ($h(\phi) = \log(\phi)$).

 Estimating the bioavailability with only data from orally administrated drug is an ill-posed problem.
 Indeed, a decreased value for $F$ could be balanced by smaller $V$ and $Cl$ values.
 In order to regularize this problem, we add prior distributions on both $V$ and $Cl$ fixed parameters \citep{weiss2012modeling} based on previously published results \citep{blech2008metabolism}.
 In this case, fixed parameters update is done by solving the following optimization problem: